Skip to main content

 Positive Discipline

 One of gentle parenting's main components is positive discipline.
 Technically, it’s a parenting style that is all on its own and may sound like an oxymoron.
 However, it’s a pretty simple and proven technique parents can use to hopefully avoid but also, if need be, deal with a child’s misbehavior.
 The first step is to give clear instructions to the child so that they understand your expectations of their behavior.
 As they follow your instructions, praise or reward them for engaging in the correct behavior.
 The reward could be verbal praise, a favorite treat, or anything significant to them.
 If the child doesn’t follow your instructions and behaves in a negative way, there should be a natural or logical consequence for that.
 The consequence should be something related to the misbehavior.
 Ideally, it would be something that corrects it.
 It is also extremely important that the parent remains calm during all conflicts to model desired behavior for the child.
-Pediatrician Karen Estrella, MD states that “kids learn a lot by imitating their parents.
+Pediatrician Karen Estrella, MD, states that “kids learn a lot by imitating their parents.
 If they know their parents react to things by yelling and screaming when they’re agitated, kids will respond the same way because they think it’s OK.”

 After the consequence is finished, you can invite the child to come back and try again.
 This time, the correct behavior should be modeled for the child to make sure that they understand what is expected of them.
 Offer choices that emphasize your respect for their autonomy and try to be as consistent as possible with the child so they know what to expect.